Hoyasumii/bee-movie/README.md

 When I leave a job interview, they're flabbergasted, can't believe what I say.

 There's the sun.
-Maybe that's a way o
+Maybe that's a way ou